 - Selling cryptocurencies for US Dollars is a taxable event.

-- Trading one cryptocurrency for another is a taxable event [ie: Trading BTC for ETH].
+- Trading one cryptocurrency for another is a taxable event [ie: Trading Bitcoin for Ethereum].

 - Using cryptocurrencies to purchase goods or services is also a taxable event